georgegaibor/bulk-webp-conversion/README.md

 7. Enjoy!

-__Note:__ Currently the script deletes the files after converting them, make sure to back your them up before running it!
-Also upported formats were not very clear in Google's documentation so I just have listed the ones I am sure the converter supports.
+__Note:__ Currently the script deletes the files after converting them, make sure to back them up before running it!
+Also supported formats were not very clear in Google's documentation so I just have listed the ones I am sure the converter supports.